 GMPA’s Food Security Programme

-Since then we have been working to encourage implementation of the plan across GM, as well as advising GM’s food response to Covid-19
+We have also been working to encourage implementation of the plan across GM, and advising GM’s food response to Covid-19.

 GMPA’s food security programme has been funded by the following organisations: Food Power, Forever Manchester, We Love MCR, Great Places Housing Group, the Roman Catholic Diocese of Salford, and the GM Health & Social Care Partnership.

 You can sign up to receive GMPA’s newsletter, including updates on our Food Security Programme, here.